Collosso/Collosso/README.md

  I'm usually always drained mentally, have paitence.

-   ﾒ do [NOT] make sex / flirting jokes with me.
+   ﾒ do __NOT__ make sex / flirting jokes with me.

   i do not take easily to dark jokes containing __suicide, death, gore, etc.__

+I am a *YumeShipper*, if this irritates you, dni respectfully.